The PEBB Program’s annual open enrollment is November 1 through 30. Learn more.

 - All tobacco users ages 18 and older are enrolled in your PEBB medical plan’s tobacco cessation program.
 Tobacco users ages 13-17 are considered enrolled in a tobacco cessation program if they access information and resources in Smokefree Teen.

 Enrolled dependents ages 12 and younger are automatically defaulted as non-tobacco-users.

 Note: As long as any dependent covered under your PEBB medical plan uses a tobacco product, you will be charged the tobacco use premium surcharge.

 "Tobacco use" means any use of tobacco products within the past two months.
 Tobacco use, however, does not include the religious or ceremonial use of tobacco.

 Tobacco products" means any product made with or derived from tobacco that is intended for human consumption, including any component, part, or accessory of a tobacco product.
 This includes, but is not limited to, cigars, cigarettes, pipe tobacco, chewing tobacco, snuff, and other tobacco products.
 It does not include e-cigarettes or United States Food and Drug Administration (FDA) approved quit aids.

-For more details, see the Premium Surcharge Help Sheet.
+For more details, see the PEBB Premium Surcharge Attestation Help Sheet.